Clicky

 Introduction to Photography – What You’ll Learn

 During the Introduction to Photography course, you’ll learn to use your mind to create a photograph instead of a machine.
-What is meant by that is that you’ll be involved in creating your picture to the fullest extent possible.
+What is meant by that is that you’ll be involved in making your picture to the fullest extent possible.

 Some of the things you learn: